DLUT-datas/SGMNS/README.md

 Figure 4.
 Seed metabolites

 # 3. Software running instructions
 * The executable file is published in a folder, as shown in Figure 5.
 Double-click SGMNS.exe in the folder ‘SGMNS’ to run the executable file.
+For the example dataset, the program runs within 30 min.

 ![image](https://user-images.githubusercontent.com/49905529/199870757-6d3ad3a4-8ce9-4755-8fcf-1918b0852e96.png)<br>
 Figure 5.
 The folder where the software is published